thanhdx23/Create-short-videos-from-articles/README.md

-# Create a short video from an article
+# create short videos from articles

 This project is a Python-based tool for creating short videos using images, audio, and text.
 It uses various Python libraries to extract content from URLs, summarize articles, generate voice-over, download images, and compile them into a video.